Status of the two-Higgs-doublet model in light of the CDF $m_W$ measurement: Scanning strategies and the results

 \item[Step-(iv) Collider:] The collider constraints consist of two categories, the Higgs precision data and the direct search bounds at the LEP, Tevatron, and LHC.
-To check the consistency with the Higgs precision, we use \textsc{HiggsSignals}-v2.6.2~\cite{Bechtle:2020uwn}, which yields the $\chi^2$ output for 111 Higgs observables~\cite{Aaboud:2018gay,Aaboud:2018jqu,Aaboud:2018pen,Aad:2020mkp,Sirunyan:2018mvw,Sirunyan:2018hbu,CMS:2019chr,CMS:2019kqw}.
+To check the consistency with the Higgs precision data, we use \textsc{HiggsSignals}-v2.6.2~\cite{Bechtle:2020uwn}, which yields the $\chi^2$ output for 111 Higgs observables~\cite{Aaboud:2018gay,Aaboud:2018jqu,Aaboud:2018pen,Aad:2020mkp,Sirunyan:2018mvw,Sirunyan:2018hbu,CMS:2019chr,CMS:2019kqw}.
 Since there are six model parameters, the number of degrees of freedom is 105.
 We demand that the $p$-value be larger than 0.05.
-For the consistency with the direct searches at high energy collider, we use the public code, \textsc{HiggsBounds}-v5.10.2~\cite{Bechtle:2020pkv}.
-For each process at the LEP, Tevatron, and LHC, we calculate the cross section in the model, and compare it with the upper bound on the cross section at the 95\% C.L.
-When the model prediction is above the observed upper bound, we exclude the parameter point. \end{description}
+For consistency check with the direct searches at high energy colliders, we use the public code \textsc{HiggsBounds}-v5.10.2~\cite{Bechtle:2020pkv}.
+For each process, we calculate the cross section in the model.
+When the model prediction is larger than the observed upper bound at 95\% C.L., we rule out the parameter point. \end{description}

-We perform the random scan over the entire six-dimensional parameter space.
-For each type in the NS and IS (eight cases), we obtained $10^6$ parameter points that satisfy Step-(i), which is to be the reference when computing the survival probabilities.
-Before proceeding to the subsequent steps, we investigate the implications of Step-(i) on the masses of new Higgs bosons.
-In Fig.~\ref{fig:step1}, we present the parameter points in $(\mhh,\ma)$ that pass Step-(i), where the color codes denote $\mch$.
-The results in the NS (IS) are in the upper (lower) panels and those at type-I/X (type-II/Y) are in the left (right) panels.

-The theoretical stabilities and the FCNC observables significantly restrict the masses of new Higgs bosons.
-In the NS, the low mass regions with $\ma,\mhh,\mch \lsim 750\gev$ are uniformly permitted, without a correlation among the masses.
-For the high mass above 750 GeV, however, Step-(i) demands a considerable correlation among the masses, preferring small mass gaps and thus the mass degeneracy.
-The higher the mass scales are, the smaller the mass gaps will be.
+For each type in the NS and IS, we obtained $10^7$ parameter points that satisfy Step-(i), which required to generate more than $10^{10}$ parameter points.
+Before proceeding to the subsequent steps, let us investigate the implications of Step-(i).
+In Fig.~\ref{fig:step1}, we present $\ma$ versus $\mhh$ after Step-(i), where the color codes denote $\mch$.
+The results in the NS (IS) are in the upper (lower) panels, and those at type I/X (type II/Y) are in the left (right) panels.
+Figure \ref{fig:step1} obviously illustrates that the theoretical requirements and the FCNC observables significantly restrict the masses of new Higgs bosons.
+In the NS, Step-(i) demands very similar masses of new Higgs bosons in the high mass region of $M_{A,H,\ch} \gsim 750\gev$, while the low mass regions are uniformly permitted without correlations among the masses.
 In the IS, Step-(i) already puts the upper bounds on $\ma$ and $\mch$, below about $750\gev$.